 The documentary then goes over some of the biggest highlights in those early Coachella years.
 In 2001, there was the reunion of Jane’s Addiction, which Tollett says largely happened because Van Santen convinced the band to get back together.
 But the festival had a serious garbage-disposal problem that year because, as Tollett says, they didn’t have enough trash cans on the site.

 However, the reunion of Jane’s Addiction at Coachella set a precedent for Coachella being a leading festival for bands to stage reunions.
-Wu-Tang Clan’s RZA says in the documentary that seeing Rage Against the Machine’s 2007 reunion performance at Coachella was when he knew that Wu-Tang Clan would eventually doing a reunion show at Coachella, which happened in 2013.
+Wu-Tang Clan’s RZA says in the documentary that seeing Rage Against the Machine’s 2007 reunion performance at Coachella was when he knew that Wu-Tang Clan would eventually do a reunion show at Coachella, which happened in 2013.
 Other artists who have done reunion performances at Coachella include N.W.A., Pixies, Guns N’Roses and OutKast.

 Coachella in 2002 was “the first year we didn’t make a mistake,” Tollett says.
 That year, Björk became the first female artist to headline at Coachella.
 Goldenvoice employee Stacey Vee remembers that the early 2000s were a great time for alternative rock bands, and that only helped Coachella.
 The documentary includes footage of 2003 headliners the White Stripes.